 Middle distance is the hardest event group to fuel precisely.
 Races last two to six minutes — long enough to rely heavily on aerobic metabolism, short enough that GI distress is a real risk if you eat too close to race time.
 The 1600m in particular demands a specific carb-timing window that most athletes get wrong.
 These guides cover pre-race meal timing, in-season fueling during high-mileage weeks, and managing multiple rounds at championship meets.

 Distance runners have the highest carbohydrate demands of any event group on the roster.
 They also carry the most risk of RED-S, iron deficiency, and bone stress injury when their fueling doesn't match their training load.
-This section covers carb loading protocols, race week structure, fueling for long training blocks, and the warning signs that show up first in high-mileage athletes.
+This section covers carbohydrate loading plans, race week structure, fueling for long training blocks, and the warning signs that show up first in high-mileage athletes.

 Hurdlers combine sprint mechanics with technical precision — a combination that demands both explosive power and sharp neuromuscular coordination.
 Pre-race fueling has to support both without causing the kind of heaviness or GI discomfort that throws off rhythm and timing.
 The 400H sits in a unique metabolic space similar to a hard 400m, with the added cognitive load of 10 barriers.